SanjayJDM/kafka-thru-http/README.md

 * KAFKA always PUll than a PUSH : With KAFKA, a Consumer should always be in the listening front and cannot be notified as KAFKA is more of a PULL than a PUSH.

 ### Solution*

+Enabling KAFKA through Http Endpoints (Producer and Consumer).
+Creating a local Call-Back Consumer to invoke web-hooks (if a message comes from a certain Topic).

 ![](https://github.com/SanjayJDM/kafka-thru-http/blob/master/HTTP-MESSAGE.png)

 ***